MapsterMapper/Mapster/README.md

         .AddDestinationTransforms((string x) => x.Trim());

 #####Custom Type Resolvers <a name="ConverterFactory"></a>
 In some cases, you may want to have complete control over how an object is mapped.
 You can register specific transformations using the `MapWith` method.

     //Example of transforming string to char[].
     TypeAdapterConfig<string, char[]>.NewConfig()
                 .MapWith(str => str.ToCharArray());

+`MapWith` also useful if you would like to copy instance rather than deep copy the object, for instance, `JObject` or `DbGeography`, these should treat as primitive types rather than POCO.

+    TypeAdapterConfig<JObject, JObject>.NewConfig()
+                .MapWith(json => json);

 ####Validation <a name="Validate"></a>
 To validate your mapping in unit tests and in order to help with "Fail Fast" situations, the following strict mapping modes have been added.